riney/resume/resume.md

 ## Overview

 * Well-rounded engineer and architect experienced with shipping product at scale using a broad range of technologies
-* Worked at multiple team sizes from startups to multinationals, and team sizes from one to hundreds
+* Worked at multiple corporate levels from startups to multinationals, and team sizes from one to hundreds
 * Comfortable doing what needs to be done to assure team success at every level of the business, from negotiating with the CEO to fixing the coffee maker.

 ## Experience